Charley's Aunt: Revivals

 During the original London run, seven companies toured the United Kingdom with the play.
 The piece was successfully staged throughout the English-speaking world and, in translation, in many other countries.
 It had a major success on Broadway, opening on 2 October 1893 at the Standard Theatre, starring Etienne Girardot, where it ran for another historic long run of four years.
 It was revived on Broadway several times until 1970.
 Charley's Aunt was given in a German translation as Charleys Tante at Weimar in August 1894.
 The first French production (La Marraine de Charley) was the following month at the Théâtre de Cluny in Paris, where it ran for nearly 300 performances.
 The play was produced in Berlin every Christmas for many years.
 In 1895, The Theatre recorded that Charley's Aunt had been taken up in country after country.
 "From Germany it made its way to Russia, Holland, Denmark and Norway, and was heartily welcomed everywhere."

 Thomas and Penley quarrelled and went to law over the licensing of an 1898 American production.
 Penley contended that the original idea for the play had been his, and that Thomas had merely turned it into a playscript.
 Penley had, on this pretext, secretly negotiated a deal with the American producer, Charles Frohman, which gave Thomas only one third of the royalties.
 Penley told a journalist, in 1894: "The play was my idea and Brandon Thomas wrote it.
 Later on, we went down into the country and worked at it.
 Then we worked it out on the stage."
 Despite this rift, Penley continued to play Fancourt Babberley in frequent West End productions until he retired from acting in 1901.

 Thomas revived the play at the Comedy Theatre in London in 1904, once again playing Sir Francis Chesney.
 He revived it again in 1905, 1908 and in 1911, when his daughter, Amy Brandon Thomas, played Kitty.
 In her later years, Amy played the role of Donna Lucia in revivals.
-Thomas's son, Jevan Brandon-Thomas played Jack in three London revivals of the play and directed the annual London revivals from 1947 to 1950.
+Thomas's son, Jevan Brandon-Thomas, played Jack in three London revivals of the play and directed the annual London revivals from 1947 to 1950.
 Amy Brandon-Thomas insisted on setting the play in the present at each revival, despite protests from critics that it would be better played in the period in which it was written.
 Eventually, for a West End revival in 1949, Victorian dresses and settings were introduced, designed by Cecil Beaton.
 Nearly continuous revivals have played "somewhere in London" and elsewhere in Britain since the original production.
 Foreign language productions have included a 2007 Czech production.

 Actors who have played Lord Fancourt Babberley in the West End include Richard Goolden, Leslie Phillips, John Mills, Frankie Howerd, Tom Courtenay, Griff Rhys Jones and John Wood.
 Performers who played the juvenile roles early in their careers include Noël Coward, John Gielgud, Rex Harrison, Betty Marsden, Ralph Michael and Gerald Harper.
-In the US, Babbs has been played in various revivals by such actors as José Ferrer, Roddy McDowall and Raúl Juliá.
+In the US, Babbs has been played in various revivals by actors including José Ferrer, Roddy McDowall and Raúl Juliá.